AugurProject/augur/packages/augur-tools/src/flash/README.md

 13. The resolution rules hash of passed in resolution rules needs to match the hash of the resolution rules in the validation structure.
 error: `hash of resolution details is different than validation resolution rules hash`

+14. For unexpected result like a crash error will be formated like `unknown, ...` with catch exception.